jozefowiczanna/meteoclothes-react/README.md

-# Meteoszafa
+# Meteoclothes

-### Wykorzystane technologie: React + Redux, Styled Components
+### React + Redux, Styled Components

-Aplikacja umożliwia stworzenie i zapisanie listy ciuchów na bazie preferencji dotyczących pogody.
-Użytkownik sam decyduje co założy w razie upału, mrozu, silnego wiatru lub deszczu.
-Po zapisaniu ustawień, wybiera cel podróży i otrzymuje 8-dniową prognozę wraz z listą ubrań dostosowanych do warunków atmosferycznych.
+The application allows you to create and save a list of clothes based on weather preferences.
+User can decide what to wear on a hot, cold, windy or rainy day.

-- wykorzystanie API Dark Sky
+- forecast from Dark Sky API
-- możliwość zapisania własnych ustawień (Local Storage)
+- possibility to set and store settings on user's device (Local Storage)
-- projekt logo i layout strony
+- my logo and layout